 Nebraska Vehicle Accident Statistics

-- The total number of fatal car wrecks was 230
+- The total number of fatal car incidents was 230

 - Of over 35,000 vehicle crashes which occurred , 23,000 involved property damage only